 When working in a laboratory, it is important to familiarize staff with the equipment and processes in the working space.
 It is also crucial to be aware and cautious of other co-workers in the work area.

-Familiarisation with the laboratory and always following proper safety procedures, can help to prevent or eliminate hazards.
-It is also important to know the proper steps to take in the unfortunate event that something does go wrong.
+Familiarization with the laboratory and always following proper safety procedures can help to prevent or eliminate hazards.
+It is also important to know the appropriate steps to take in the unfortunate event that something does go wrong.
 Laboratories are designed with safety in mind; however, accidents can happen, which is why it is best to be prepared and informed of potential laboratory hazards.

-Whilst many laboratories are governed by their own rules and regulations, much of the safety precautions come down to each individual.
-Senior staff cannot be available at all times for supervision and for this reason; responsibility ultimately falls to the individual.
+While many laboratories are governed by their own rules and regulations, much of the safety precautions come down to each individual.
+Senior staff cannot be available at all times for supervision, and for this reason, the responsibility ultimately falls to the individual.

-Laboratory accidents and problems are mainly accountable due to haste and taking shortcuts and not following documented processes, therefore it is important to take your time - not only for safety reasons, but also to avoid wasting samples, money, and time.
+Laboratory accidents and problems are mainly accountable due to haste and taking shortcuts, and not following documented processes.
+Therefore it is essential to take your time - not only for safety reasons but also to avoid wasting samples, money, and time.

-This training will provide an overview of general safety rules and requirements, chemical safety, personal protective equipment and barriers, waste management, spills and accident handling and fire safety.
-Throughout this resource we will review the importance of safety and emphasize that safety awareness in the laboratory starts with familiarizing yourself with all equipment and correct procedures before commencing work.
+The Laboratory Safety Training will provide an overview of general safety rules and requirements, chemical safety, personal protective equipment and barriers, waste management, spills, accident handling, and fire safety.
+Throughout, we review the importance of safety and emphasize that safety awareness in the laboratory starts with familiarizing yourself with all equipment and correct procedures before commencing work.

-An overview of common laboratory audit safety findings will also be discussed as these are a necessary to ensure corrective and preventive actions and continuous improvement are a key part of safety in the workplace.
+An overview of common laboratory audit safety findings will also be discussed, as these are necessary to ensure corrective and preventive actions, and continuous improvement is a vital part of safety in the workplace.